bartvanhoey/AbpToExcelRepo/README.md

 ## Call the IExportToExcelAppService from the Blazor project

--   Replace the content in the **index.razor** file with following code.
+- Replace the content in the **index.razor** file with the following code.

 ```razor
 @page "/"